mvrilo/tumblrrr/README.md

 Future
 ---------

-- The `edit` method, soon the be done.
 - The Debugging system.
 - Maybe working on a better syntax.
 - Got some more ideas?
 Fork it, or let me know: mvrilo@gmail.com